Overall Tax Burden in New Hampshire

 The ability to choose one’s property tax rate makes New Hampshire an appealing option for those who value liberty and low taxes.
-Though New Hampshire ranks #2 in mean property taxes collected on owner-occupied housing, tax rates and assessed values vary greatly from town to town.
+Though New Hampshire ranks #2 in per capita property taxes, tax rates and assessed values vary greatly from town to town.
 The median tax amount paid in rural areas can be quite low (see the map to the right).

 Low New Hampshire Taxes Result in a Thriving Economy